nsf-open/ember-utility-library/README.md

 @nsf-open/ember-utility-library
 ===================================================

-The NSF Utility Library is a collection of packages that provide common utils and helper methods used throughout most other NSF web app projects.
+The NSF Utility Library is a collection of packages that provide common utility/helper methods for Ember based projects at the National Science Foundation.

+A monorepo for such simple-looking packages may seem like overkill, but this also serves as a live testbed for new tools and techniques.

 API